 When Tempe's first litter was born, I retained coownership in one of her daughters- "Laci", Ch.
 Maemuki All I Do Is Dreamofyou and campaigned her to her title.
 "Laci" is also the mother to our C Litter, one of her sons "Dexter" Maemuki Captain of Destiny was exported to the UK in February 2016, to Lesley Mott who owns the Anlemar (previously Devaldemar) prefix.
 She also had the "F" litter in late 2016 and one of these lovely boys "Casper" now lives with her to be shown and eventually used at stud.

 Tempe's second litter was born in 2014, to the stunning AL-X, whose semen I imported from Norway earlier that year.
-3 beautiful puppies were born and as they grew, it became apparent that I must keep the single boy, now "Spyro" Ch.
+3 beautiful puppies were born and as they grew, it became apparent that I must keep the single boy, now "Spyro" Sup Ch.
 Maemuki Bonfire Heart (AI).
-A devastatingly gorgeous puppy and an equally beautiful adult, great things are still to come for Spyro!
-An incredibly sound boy, with many great attributes, I am confident that he will be just as successful as his grandfather Maui both in the showring and with stamping his mark with his offspring.
+A devastatingly gorgeous puppy and an equally beautiful adult, Spyro has had a superbly successful show career.
+He is a Best Exhibit in show winner All Breeds as well as in the Specialty ring and has achieved everything I have wished for.